MicrocontrollerApplications/Lab1_HelloWorld/README.md

 ![](images/Open_IDE.png)

 ## Excercise 2 - Open the project
+Before you open the IDE, please plug in the red usb-cable into an USB-Port of your PC.
+Afterwards, connect the PicKIT3 (small red device) with that cable and plug the development board into the PicKIT3.
+Now you can proceed with opening the project.

 After opening MPLAB you need to open the previously cloned project.
 Therefore, we need to
 1. **click the "Open Project..." button**
    ![](images/OpenProject_LP.png)